 If you figure out what constitutes a good employee in your workplace—and take action to emulate those actions—you will be on the list.
 And, there’s the rub.
 Different workplaces have different definitions of good employees.

 For example, one workplace may love creative people who bring new ideas to work.
 Another may cherish employees who can work long hours in a routine job.
 Subtle differences exist from workplace to workplace.
 But, I guarantee: the fundamental qualities, of employees who are on the list, are universal.

-How Do You Know If You’re on the List?
+How to Know If You’re on the List?

 Every manager knows about the list and may be familiar with the talents and skills of the employees on the list.
 Watching out for the careers of the employees on the list is a serious organizational commitment.
 Retaining these employee superstars is considered critical to the future of the organization’s continued growth and success.
 Consequently, managers are committed to nurturing their talent.